Christ Church Picture Gallery

-Butcher's Shop by Annibale Carracci, c.
-1583, one of the paintings by Caracci in the gallery.
+Butcher's Shop by Annibale Carracci, c.1583, one of the paintings by Caracci in the gallery.

-Cavalry by Giovanni di Paolo, one of the paintings by Caracci in the gallery.
+Calvary by Giovanni di Paolo, c.1450.

 Christ Church Picture Gallery is an art gallery located inside Christ Church, a college of the University of Oxford in Oxford, England.
 The gallery holds an important collection of about 300 Old Master paintings and nearly 2,000 drawings.

 The gallery consists largely of Italian art from the 14th to 18th centuries. including paintings by famous artists such as Fra Angelico, Salvator Rosa and Paolo Veronese.
 The gallery also holds drawings by Raphael, Albrecht Dürer, Michelangelo, and a great range of other Italian and European artists, as well as a collection of Russian icons.

 The greater part of the collection was bequeathed by a former member of the college, General John Guise, arriving after his death in 1765.
 Since then, the collection has been supplemented by several bequests, notably from William Fox-Strangways and Walter Savage Landor, both of thom donated 14th and 15th-century Italian paintings.

 The gallery is open to the public.